-- as a 'discussant' who will stay by the group's cards to share (not defend) the thinking of the group when others come to read their cards. - Through discussion and from referring to their learner guides, each group highlights key elements of inclusive development and places them on the wall or the ground surrounding the term inclusive development (10-15 min.). - Each group also generates five things that are obstacles to inclusive development writing each on a card and placing the cards in a column to the left of 'community ownership' (10 min.) - Last, each group also generates five things that promote or enable inclusive development, writing each on a card and placing the cards in a column to the right of inclusive development (10 min.).
+- Each group also generates five things that are obstacles to inclusive development, writing each on a card and placing the cards in a column to the left of 'community ownership' (10 min.). - Lastly, each group also generates five things that promote or enable inclusive development, writing each on a card and placing the cards in a column to the right of inclusive development (10 min.).